Patriotic Bracelet: Free Crochet Pattern

 Weave in ends

-Thank you for your support! ♥ Join the Creations By Courtney Community on Facebook for exclusive coupons, giveaways and more.
+Thank you for your support! ♥ Join Confidently Crochet with Creations By Courtney on Facebook for exclusive coupons, giveaways and more.

 Additionally, I invite you to sign-up for my email newsletter, and follow me on social media for more crochet and yarnie goodness!